MansiMore99/AWS_SecurityTraining/README.md

 ##### LAB 1️⃣: IAM
 ##### 📝 Introduction to IAM

-->During this lab experience, you will learn how to create IAM users and groups with specific policies.
+- During this lab experience, you will learn how to create IAM users and groups with specific policies.
-->Upon completion of this lab you will be able to:
+- Upon completion of this lab you will be able to:

 -Create IAM groups
 -Create IAM users